Zbigniew Herbert: 1956–1981

 In 1973, he received the Herder's Prize in Vienna.
 The summer of that year he spent together with Magdalena and Zbigniew Czajkowscy in Greece.
 He came back to Poland in autumn 1973.
 He spent the academic year of 1973–74 giving lectures at the University of Gdansk.
 In 1974, he wrote the 'Letter of 15' ('List 15') which was about the laws of the Polish Community in the Soviet Union.
 In December 1975, he signed 'Letter of 59' ('Memoriał 59') against the changes in the Constitution of the People's Republic of Poland forced by the communist party introducing mostly declarations of eternal loyalty of Poland to the Soviet Union.
-In 1974, he settled at Promenade's Street in Warsaw.
+In 1974, he settled on Promenade Street in Warsaw.

 From 1975 to 1981, Herbert lived abroad, mainly in Germany, Austria and Italy.

 1981–1998

 Herbert came back to Poland at the beginning of 1981 – in the short period of the legal existence of Solidarity, the only independent mass organization in the Soviet bloc.
 At that time he joined the editorial team of the underground journal Zapis (Record).
 At the time of the martial law he supported the opposition personally, under his own name – he attended the secret meetings and published in 'second circulation'.
 His writings have become the manifesto of freedom, the expression of the resistance and the poet himself has become the symbol of uncompromised objection, especially for the young people.
 Przemysław Gintrowski played a huge role in presenting Herbert to the contemporary audience.
 Together with Jacek Kaczmarski and Zbigniew Łapiński, he composed the music to the poet's writings and performed it on stage.
 Herbert himself wasn't pleased with these doings at the beginning.
 However, later he accepted them and joked that he "writes lyrics for Gintrowski".

 In 1986 Herbert moved to Paris.
 In 1989 he joined the Polish Writers' Association (Stowarzyszenie Pisarzy Polskich).
 A year later he became a member of the American Academy and Institute of Arts and Letters.
 In 1991, receiving the Jerusalem Prize gave Herbert another reason to travel to Israel for a while.
 There he befriended Yehuda Amichai and wrote a poem about him.